Skip to content

 For the TTRPG group, the land, the wildlife, architecture, the bones the current civilisation has been built on—all of these are windows into their world.
 How the locals treat their dead, their children, their foes—both defeated and current—as well as who their champions are give more hints.

-Also remember people and cultures are rarely homogenous.
+Also remember people and cultures are rarely homogeneous.
 They are usually messy, a mix of victories, passions, and tragedies.
 The different perspectives will show as much about a people’s similarities—past and present—as they do their differences.

 The granddaddy of fantasy worldbuilding, Tolkien, had five different Elven groups and seven dwarf clans alone.